 To attend our specialist service you need to have one of the following:

 - BMI > 35kg/m2 with weight related co-morbidities, for example, high blood pressure, Obstructive Sleep Apnoea, Type 2 Diabetes

 - BMI > 35 kg/m2 and Type 2 Diabetes (BMI> 32.5 kg/m2 for Asian population)

 - An obese individual with complex needs who has not responded to Tier 2 interventions

 If you meet our criteria, how can you be referred?

-If you live in Cambridgeshire you can self-refer, or your GP can refer you, to your local Tier 2 Service.
+If you live in Cambridgeshire your GP can refer you to your local Tier 2 Service.
 Our Tier 2 Service will triage your referral and may offer interventions locally before referring you to our Tier 3 Service.